GPIG-T2/proposal/README.md

 2. REST interface
 3. WebSocket interace

 The REST and WebSocket interfaces are _alternatives_ for the method of communication for the interface.
 Only 1 should be selected for the final interface.
-Justifications for both are provided to allow weighing each properly.
+Justifications for both are provided.

 ### JSON Structures

 The primary JSON structures are defined in the [models](models.ts) file.
 The format of this defintion is TypeScript, as this is a simple, yet accurate, method of describing the JSON structure itself and the types of all the properties contained within each structure.
-By using TypeScript, we get generate JSON schemas of all of the structures, which can be used for unit testing the interface within each model, ensuring compatability between allow versions.
+By using TypeScript, we get generate JSON schemas of all of the structures, which can be used for unit testing the interface within each model, ensuring compatability between all versions.

 ### REST Interface